direnv/direnv/README.md

 * [shadowenv](https://shopify.github.io/shadowenv/) - uses an s-expression format to define environment changes that should be executed
 * [quickenv](https://github.com/untitaker/quickenv) - an alternative loader for `.envrc` files that does not hook into your shell and favors speed over convenience.

+## Commercial support

+Looking for help or customization?

+Get in touch with Numtide to get a quote.
+We make it easy for companies to work with Open Source projects: <https://numtide.com/contact>

 ## COPYRIGHT

 [MIT licence](LICENSE) - Copyright (C) 2019 @zimbatm and [contributors](https://github.com/direnv/direnv/graphs/contributors)